 Apple won’t add any additional storage options down the road so you’re stuck with 64GB, 256GB and 512GB.

 Pay for Storage Now or Pay Later

-In the year since we bought a 256GB iPhone, we’ve managed to take up 90GB of internal storage.
-That’s 30GB more than the 64GB threshold, but less than half of 256GB.
+It has been over three years since we bought a 256GB iPhone X and we’ve managed to take up more than 150GB of internal storage.
+That’s well beyond the the 64GB threshold and over half of 256GB.

 We aren’t storing any huge movie files or 4K videos on the phone.
 Instead, storage is mostly taken up by important apps, 1080p videos, photos, and music.

 Many of you might be able to survive on a 64GB iPhone XS or iPhone XS Max, but many others will likely wind up having to pay additional money for additional storage.

 If you do go with the cheaper 64GB option you’ll likely have to pay very close attention to your storage space and app usage as the months go on.
 Some of you might start nearing the threshold just weeks after buying the device.

 If that happens, you’ll have to start getting rid of files you no longer want or, if you want to keep your data, buy an iCloud Storage Plan.

 You also might have to rely on streaming movies and other content if you run out of space on your iPhone.
 This could lead to data overage charges and it might force you to buy a bigger data plan to better handle your needs.
 Like iCloud, these cost money.